ethanimproving/Family-Ideas/Health/World Nutrition Source/Belly Be Gone.md

+## Introduction

+The Belly Be Gone Protocol is designed for belly removal, improved bowel movements, and overall digestive health.
+This protocol involves specific ingredients, supplements, and dietary changes to help achieve the desired results.

+### Ingredients

+The protocol consists of four main ingredients, each tailored to a 150lb individual.
+Adjust quantities according to your body weight if you weigh more or less than 150lbs.

+1. ACE Electrolytes
+2. Super COLON pills (colon/rectal pills)
+3. Super Fiber (intestine fiber unlike any fiber on planet)
+4. Super Enzymes (digestion pills)

+## The Three Phases of the Protocol

+The Belly Be Gone Protocol comprises three essential phases, which should be followed in sequence:

+### Phase 1: Open the Colon/Rectal Area

+In this phase, the goal is to blast open the colon/rectal area.
+This phase lasts for a minimum of three days.
+Here's what you need to do:

+- Take one Super COLON pill with ACE Electrolytes three times a day.
+- Ensure you have access to a bathroom at all times.
+- Expect to experience significant bowel movements during this phase.
+- Avoid long-distance travel or situations where you can't readily access a restroom.

+### Phase 2: Improve the Intestines

+After addressing the colon/rectal area, shift your focus to the intestines.

+- Continue taking Super COLON pills for 21 more days, one pill per day.
+- Start incorporating Super Fiber into your routine.
+Consume it three times a day with ACE Electrolytes, as directed.

+The goal is to address any impacted bowels and restore the proper functioning of the intestines.

+### Phase 3: Enhance Digestion

+With the colon and intestines taken care of, it's time to focus on digestion.

+- Open two Super Enzymes capsules and mix them with Super Fiber in applesauce.
+- Consume this mixture three times a day with ACE Electrolytes.

+The combination of Super Enzymes and Super Fiber aims to improve digestion and overall gut health.

+## Additional Tips

+- Consider a fasting routine to support belly removal.
+Fasting can help recharge the body, boost Human Growth Hormone (HGH), and promote overall health.
+- Engage in sit-up exercises to strengthen abdominal muscles, which play a crucial role in maintaining good bowel health.
+- Replace grains and meat with a vegetarian diet during the protocol.
+- Experiment with the "Candy" recipe, featuring apples, bananas, flax seeds, nutritional yeast flakes, Tocotriene, and honey.

+## Conclusion

+The Belly Be Gone Protocol offers a structured approach to achieving a flatter stomach, better bowel movements, and enhanced digestion.
+Follow the protocol, tailor it to your needs, and consider fasting and exercise for optimal results.
+Always consult with a healthcare professional before making significant dietary or lifestyle changes.

+# Original

 **Belly Be Gone**

 **Well first and foremost is the Foundation Protocol for belly removal also for perfect bowel movements and more… here’s what you do:**